AdobeDocs/experience-manager-cloud-service.en/help/operations/monitoring.md

 ### Custom Monitoring {#custom-monitoring}

 With Custom monitoring, customers have the option to provide up to five distinct web property URLs prior to going live.
 These URLs should be valid and return an HTTP 200 response code.
-These monitors support customers who bring their own CDN in front of the Adobe CDN  and any external traffic routing employed in front of AEM as a Cloud Service that is not under Adobe’s control.
+These monitors support customers who [bring their own CDN](/help/implementing/dispatcher/cdn.md#point-to-point-CDN) in front of the Adobe CDN  and any external traffic routing employed in front of AEM as a Cloud Service that is not under Adobe’s control.

 ## Internal Module Monitoring {#module-monitoring}

 While external availability is focused on end-user monitoring, internal module monitoring observes whether the architectural sub-systems are operating nominally without feature or performance degradation.
-In case of a problem, alerts are triggered so repairs can be done either automatically or through the involvement of the operation team, with the goal of preventing compromised availability.
+In case of a problem, alerts are triggered so repairs can be done either automatically or through the involvement of the operations team, with the goal of preventing compromised availability.
 The following sub-sections will introduce various categories of monitors with some example checks.

 **Pod check**